tofuutils/pre-commit-opentofu/README.md

 ### Known limitations

-OpenTOfu operates on a per-dir basis, while `pre-commit` framework only supports files and files that exist.
+OpenTofu operates on a per-dir basis, while `pre-commit` framework only supports files and files that exist.
 This means if you only remove the TF-related file without any other changes in the same dir, checks will be skipped.
 Example and details [here](https://github.com/pre-commit/pre-commit/issues/3048).

 ### All hooks: Usage of environment variables in `--args`